francesca-perillo/NMU_POIgo_project/README.md

 to your credit/debit card, the type of subscription you use ...);

-4. Consumer User: End user who downloads the mobile application and use the available features.
+4. _Consumer User_: End user who downloads the mobile application and use the available features.